-- Procedures or diligences that arise prior to the purchasing of the property (down payment)
+- Procedures or diligence that arise prior to the purchasing of the property (down payment)

 - The purchasing contract (public deed)

 - Formalities and procedures that come after the purchasing moment

 Let’s analyze the property purchasing process of a property in a more detailed way for this 2019: